 - 1. In the server manager, under Administration, click Backup and follow the prompts to perform a full system backup to a USB device or network file.
 See the Mitel Standard Linux Installation and Administration Guide for detailed instructions. - 2.
 Under Applications, click MiVoice Border Gateway. - 3.
-Shut down the MBG service using one of the methods described in Disabling the MBG Service on page 28. - 4.
-Under ServiceLink, click Blades and then click Update List. - 5.
-Locate the Remote Fresh Install blade and click Install link beside it. - 6.
-Accept the software license agreements when prompted.
+Shut down the MBG service using one of the methods described in Disabling the MBG Service. - 4.
+Under ServiceLink, click Blades and click Update List. - 5.
+Locate the Remote Fresh Install blade and click Install link beside it.

+- 6. Accept the software license agreements when prompted.
 The system automatically backs up the database, installs the software, and restores the database.
 After this process is complete, you are prompted to reboot the server. - 7.
-In the server manager, under Administration, click Shutdown or reconfigure, select - 8.
-Reboot and then click Perform.
+In the server manager, under Administration, click Shutdown or reboot, select Reboot and click Perform.
 When the reboot is complete, log back in to the server console and confirm that the configuration data has been restored.
 If there is a problem, restore from the backup you saved in step 1.
-For instructions, see "Restore on an Operational System" in the Mitel Standard Linux Installation and Administration Guide. - 9.
-Select the option to Register for Service Link to perform a sync with the AMC. - 10.
-Reinstall the MBG application software blade.
-See the Mitel Standard Linux Installation and Administration Guide for detailed instructions. - 11.
-Under Applications, click MiVoice Border Gateway. - 12.
-Click the System status tab and then click Dashboard. - 13.
-In the Enabled field, click Start.
+For instructions, see "Restore on an Operational System" in the Mitel Standard Linux Installation and Administration Guide. - 8.
+Select the option to Register for Service Link to perform a sync with the AMC. - 9.
+Perform steps 3-9 from Install MBG Software on an Online system to reinstall the MBG application software blade. - 10.
+Under Applications, click MiVoice Border Gateway. - 11.
+Click the System tab and click Dashboard. - 12.
+Under MBG status, click the MBG Service tab. - 13.
+In the MBG status frame, click Start to enable MBG service.